Republic of Ragusa: Languages and literature

 Originally, Latin was used in official documents of the Republic.
-Italian came to use in the 1420s.
+Italian came into use in the 1420s.
 Both languages were used in official correspondence by the Republic.
 The Republic was influenced by the Venetian language and the Tuscan dialect.

-The population spoke the local variant of the Shtokavian dialect, the same dialect upon which modern Croatian, Bosnian, Montenegrin and Serbian, are all based.
-Old Ragusan, a variant of Dalmatian that was spoken on the Dalmatian coast following the end of the Roman Empire, with elements of old Slavic vernacular, commonly referred to as ilirski (Illyrian), and Italian, was among the common languages.
+Old Ragusan, a variant of Dalmatian, which was spoken on the Dalmatian coast following the end of the Roman Empire, with elements of old Slavic vernacular, commonly referred to as ilirski (Illyrian), and Italian, were among the common languages.
 Since it was mainly used in speech, it is poorly documented.
 Its use started declining in the 15th century.